Dataset Distillation as Pushforward Optimal Quantization: Introduction

-While dataset distillation has had extensive experimental effort, few proper theoretical justifications or computable formalizations exist in the literature. \cite{sachdeva2023data} proposes a high-level formulation based on minimizing the difference in test loss between learning on the full dataset versus the synthetic dataset. \cite{kungurtsev2024dataset} considers dataset distillation as dependent on the desired inference task (typically classification with cross-entropy loss for image data).
-This allows them to interpret trajectory-matching as a mean-field control problem, and find analogous procedures for non-imaging examples like finding collocation points for training physics informed neural networks.
-However, they do not consider the problem of consistency or convergence of the distilled datasets, which we aim to address in this work.
+While dataset distillation has had extensive experimental effort, few theoretical justifications or computable formalizations exist in the literature. \cite{sachdeva2023data} proposes a high-level formulation based on minimizing the difference in test loss between learning on the full dataset versus the synthetic dataset. \cite{kungurtsev2024dataset} considers dataset distillation as dependent on the desired inference task (typically classification with cross-entropy loss for image data), interpreting trajectory matching as a mean-field control problem. {No prior literature on dataset distillation addresses theoretically whether or not the distilled datasets are reasonable approximations of the input training data distribution.} In this work, we address convergence in measure space {for} disentangled methods, demonstrating consistency and convergence of the distilled datasets.

-We interpret dataset distillation as the task of finding a surrogate dataset that minimizes the Wasserstein distance with the original training dataset.
-As a consequence for training neural networks, the gradient steps for a well-distilled dataset will be similar to the steps for the training dataset.
-This generalizes the objectives of the bi-level approaches to allow for different network architectures.